TMAJ Server Setup

 where there is a Java application and seeing if you can run it.

-Step 3: Install Tomcat
+Step 3: Install Apache Tomcat

 - Download Apache Tomcat.

-been tested.
 You can download the binary copy.
 You

 don't need the source copy.
-If you are using Windows, you should

 download the "Windows Service Installer" -- it's a .exe file that's